bacontime/games-mirror/rules/rpg-honey.md

 When you do something risky, roll **1d6**.
 If the result is $\leq$ the relevant stat, you succeed.
 If it's over the stat, then you fail.

-If you're doing something related to your Species or Role, roll 2d6 and take the lowest.
+If you're doing something related to your Species's Special Skill or to your Role, roll 2d6 and take the lowest.

 ### Changing States